Aliens (film): Creature effects

 To create the effect of the queen piercing Bishop's chest with her tail, Tom Woodruff Jr. and Alec Gillis constructed a chestplate for Henriksen with a rubber segment of the queen's tail flattened against it.
 The tail was pulled forward by wire, apparently exploding through Bishop's torso.
-A rigid piece of tail (attached to a body harness) was used to show more of the tail moving through Bishop, and Henriksen was levered upward as if he was being lifted by the tail.
-To complete the effect, a dummy of Bishop was constructed with a spring-loaded mechanism that would forcibly separate his upper and lower body, as if the queen had ripped him in half.
+A rigid piece of tail, attached to a body harness, was used to show more of the tail moving through Bishop, and Henriksen was levered upward as if he was being lifted by the tail.
+To complete the effect, a dummy of Bishop was constructed with a spring-loaded mechanism that forcibly separated his upper and lower body, as if the queen had ripped him in half.
 Once separated, Henriksen's upper body was below the set and a fake torso attached up to his shoulders.
 The android blood was milk, and after several days of filming, it was sour and foul-smelling.

 John Richardson designed the mechanical power loader exosuit, with input from Mead.
 As with the queen, a prototype was built out of wood and polythene bags stuffed with newspaper to see how the movement would work.
 The finished design was so cumbersome that stuntman John Lees, in a black skinsuit, operated it from behind.
 The battle between the queen and power loader was extensively choreographed, as Weaver risked serious injury battling a large, unwieldy animatronic.
 The camera was sometimes moved to simulate subjects moving faster.
 The scene of the queen running at Ripley was one of the more difficult shots; the wires and rods had to be concealed, since they could not be removed in post-production.
 Miniatures were used for parts of the scene with go motion, a version of stop motion with motion blur added.